grafana/tempo/docs/tempo/website/cli/_index.md

 ```

 ## List Block
-Lists information about a single block, and optionally, perform an integrity check for duplicate records.
+Lists information about a single block, and optionally, scan its contents.

 ```bash
 tempo-cli list block <tenant-id> <block-id>